jonlpersson/ed-latimore/site/_posts/2020-02-18-how-to-hustle-like-a-crackhead.md

 When I talk about crackhead hustle and crackhead motivation, I always have a few people chime in that crackheads have that type of dedication because they’re addicted to crack.

 The crux of their argument is that addiction doesn't count as work ethic because the addict has no choice.
-A crackhead has to either satisfy their fix or they die (or at least the withdrawal makes them wish they were dead) trying.
+A crackhead must either satisfy their fix or die (or at least the withdrawal makes them wish they were dead) trying.

 This is true.
 It’s no stretch to say that their addiction is so fierce that they are willing to give up everything to satisfy it.
 However, this is the point.